lukenvidal00/lukenvidal.github.io/index.md

 ## Welcome to my page!

 Hello everyone, I'm Luken and I'm 18.
-I would like to be a Computer Engenieer.This webpage was made using Github.
+I want to be a Computer Engineer.
+This webpage was made using Github.

 ### My skills